JDonnellyCodeInstitute/bespoke-brushwork/README.md

 - __The Surface Plane__
   - The Visual Design:
     - We opted for a colour scheme for the header, footer and logo that was as visually striking as it was easy to read.
-    - The hot pink against the white with the 'Playwrite' text for the logo was intended to rouse memories of the likes of Barbie or Disney in the mind's eye of users.
-With the 'Poppins' font chosen to be complementary and easy to distinguish.
+    - The hot pink against the white with the 'Playwrite' text for the logo was intended to rouse memories of the likes of Barbie or Disney in the minds of users.
+The 'Poppins' font was chosen to be complementary and easy to distinguish.
-    - Given the nature of the site, and the artist I'm in partnership with, it was a very easy decision to use the artist's own work for essentially all elements of the site.
-It then came down to choosing based on clarity, vibrancy and the art pieces that most clearly projected the type of work the artist wants to be doing.
+    - Given the nature of the site and the artist I'm in partnership with, it was a very easy decision to use the artist's own work for essentially all elements of the site.
+It then came down to choosing based on clarity, vibrancy and the art pieces that most clearly project the type of work the artist wants to be doing.

 ## Features

 - __Navigation Bar__

-  - Featured on all three main pages and the supplementary confirmation page, the fully responsive navigation bar includes links to the Logo, Home page, Gallery and Enquire page and is identical in each page to allow for easy navigation.
+  - Featured on all three main pages and the supplementary confirmation page, the fully responsive navigation bar includes links to the Logo, Home page, Gallery and Enquire page and is identical on each page to allow for easy navigation.
   - This section allows the user to easily navigate across all pages and all devices without having to revert via the ‘back’ button.
-  - The nav forms a burger menu which can be dropped down to optimise use of space on smaller screens, and has a responsive hover selector that causes the different menu options to light up when hovered over on large screens.
+  - The nav forms a burger menu which can be dropped down to optimise the use of space on smaller screens, and has a responsive hover selector that causes the different menu options to light up when hovered over on large screens.
   - Each page has a 'live' class, that indicates to users which page they are currently on improving their experience.

 ![Nav Bar](assets/images/readme/nav.png)